alexnho16/EIT-Sciospec/README.md

 ### Measurement Workflow

 1. **Configure Settings**:
-   - Define measurement parameters such as current, frequency, and pattern type using the app’s interface.
+   - Define measurement parameters such as current, frequencies, and pattern type using the app’s interface.

 2. **Run Measurements**:
    - Select “Run Measurement” to capture data and save results.
    - Use “Continuous” mode for automated repetitive measurements.
+   - All measurement runs are saved as txt-files, which contain the measurement setup

 3. **Analyze Results**:
    - Reconstruct the conductivity distribution using FEM models.